List, Tuple and Dictionary in Python

 be any type, and they are indexed by integers.
 The important difference is that

-immutable.
+tuples are immutable.
 Tuples are also comparable and hashable so we can sort lists

 of them and use tuples as key values in Python dictionaries.